NicoSa/CV/readme.md

 About
 ---------------
-I´m a fast learning and enthusiastic guy.
+I'm a fast learning and enthusiastic guy.
 After a few months of "Hello, World" apps  on the side of working as a self-employed Audio Engineer for the last years, I decided to get serious about programming and accelerated my learning-process by joining Makers Academy in London.
 After completing the program earning two awards I started to work at Shutl in London.

 ### Skillset